 The list you're viewing contains people like Saint Alban and Rabbi Akiva.While this isn't a list of all male martyrs, it does answer the questions "Who are the most famous male martyrs?" and "Who are the best male martyrs?"

-Paul the Apostle, originally known as Saul of Tarsus, was an apostle who taught the gospel of Christ to the first-century world.
-He is generally considered one of the most important figures of the Apostolic Age.
-In the mid-30s to the mid-50s, he founded several churches in Asia Minor and Europe.
-Paul used his status as both a Jew and a Roman citizen to advantage in his ministry to both Jewish and Roman audiences.
-According to writings in the New Testament Paul, who was known as Saul early on, was dedicated to the persecution of the early disciples of Jesus in the area of Jerusalem.
-In the narrative of the book of Acts, while Paul was traveling on the road from Jerusalem to Damascus on a ...more
+Paul the Apostle (Latin: Paulus; Greek: Παῦλος, romanized: Paulos; Coptic: ⲡⲁⲩⲗⲟⲥ; c.
+5 – c.
+64 or 67), commonly known as Saint Paul and also known by his Jewish name Saul of Tarsus (Hebrew: שאול התרסי, romanized: Sha'ūl ha-Tarsī; Greek: Σαῦλος Ταρσεύς, romanized: Saũlos Tarseús), was an apostle (although not one of the Twelve Apostles) who taught the gospel of Christ to the first-century world.
+Paul is generally considered one of the most important figures of the Apostolic Age and in the mid-30s to the mid-50s AD he founded several churches in Asia Minor and Europe.
+He took advantage of his status as both a Jew and a Roman citizen to minister to both Jewish and Roman audiences.
+According ...more on Wikipedia

-Thomas Becket was Archbishop of Canterbury from 1162 until his murder in 1170.
+Thomas Becket (), also known as Saint Thomas of Canterbury, Thomas of London and later Thomas à Becket (21 December c.
+1119 (or 1120) – 29 December 1170), was Archbishop of Canterbury from 1162 until his murder in 1170.
 He is venerated as a saint and martyr by both the Catholic Church and the Anglican Communion.
-He engaged in conflict with Henry II of England over the rights and privileges of the Church and was murdered by followers of the king in Canterbury Cathedral.
-Soon after his death, he was canonised by Pope Alexander III. ...more
+He engaged in conflict with Henry II, King of England, over the rights and privileges of the Church and was murdered by followers of the king in Canterbury Cathedral.
+Soon after his death, he was canonised by Pope Alexander III. ...more on Wikipedia

 Birthplace: Cheapside, United Kingdomsee more on Thomas Becket